Where do I even begin?

 Last summer, I had the most amazing weekend in Northern Wisconsin with other recovering friends.
 We were surrounded by nature.
 Every morning, I woke up early and had my coffee on the patio overlooking the water.
 I saw eagles flying above me.
 Eagles!
 I would never have appreciated the beauty of this experience had I still been in active addiction.
 Honestly, I never would have even gone.
 I probably would have said that I would be there, but I never would have shown up.
 And I never felt alone, not for a single moment, because I was surrounded by the people who have helped to guide me through this journey.
 We laughed and cried and laughed some more.
 We went kayaking, and on pontoon boats, and out to dinner and rode motorcycles.
 We danced, and sat around a bonfire, and went fishing.
 We did all of these things without the use of drugs or alcohol!
 And it was FUN!!!

 Since finding recovery, I’ve gone to more concerts than I can count.
-I’ve taken my daughter to Disney World, water parks and festivals.
+I’ve taken my daughter to Disney World, water parks, concerts and festivals.
 We’ve gone to see Broadway plays and we’ve gone on road trips.
 I’ve been promoted at work, and coached my daughters soccer team and chaperoned field trips.
 And it’s been FUN!!!

 I have also experienced hardship and loss in recovery.
 Heartbreak and despair.
 I still suffer from depression and anxiety.
 But there has been a fundamental change in my thinking today.
 Today I know that no matter what I am struggling with, there is only one guaranteed way that I could make any situation worse; picking up that first drink.
 I am not willing to take that chance today and I pray that I never do.